 How can you get involved?
-We're asking young people on THE STACKS to share ideas for how to mark Peace Day every year.
-What's something that everyone can do on September 21st to show their support for global peace?
+We’re asking young people on THE STACKS to share ideas for how to mark Peace Day every year.
+What’s something that everyone can do on September 21st to show their support for global peace?
 Imagine, for example, if young people all over the world said sorry to someone where it was needed.
 It would be a powerful message of solidarity, forgiveness, and hope.
-We’ve come up with four suggestions for you to vote on, and I’ll announce the winning suggestion in our live webcast on May 4th.
-If you have any other ideas we’d love to hear them; you can post your ideas on our STACKS message board until the day of the webcast.
+If you have any other ideas we’d love to hear them; you can post your ideas on the Save the Planet message board until the day of the webcast.
 Keep an eye on the message board for more details.

 — Jeremy Gilley, founder of Peace One Day